bpmn-io/bpmn.io/src/blog/2023/010-reworked-element-selection.md

 ## Wrapping up

-As users of our [demo](https://demo.bpmn.io) may have noticed, the reworked popup menu is only the first step on our journey to incorporate [create/append anything](https://bpmn-io.github.io/bpmn-js-connectors-extension/?aa=1) into our core.
-Stay tuned for future exciting updates in core modeling.
+The latest update is another important step towards an overhauled core modeling experience.
+Stay tuned for future exciting updates in the near future.

 Did we miss anything?
 Did you spot a bug, or would you like to suggest an improvement?